debbrataadhikary/HR-Attrition-Dashboard/README.md

 ![Demographic Analysis View](Images/Demographic_Analysis.png)

-4. Advanced Technical Proficiency and Skill Showcase (সংশোধিত) This project serves as a showcase of high-level proficiency in Microsoft Excel's Business Intelligence stack, demonstrating an ability to transform raw data into an analytical model.
+4. Advanced Technical Proficiency and Skill Showcase This project serves as a showcase of high-level proficiency in Microsoft Excel's Business Intelligence stack, demonstrating an ability to transform raw data into an analytical model.

 4.1.
 Data Modeling and Power Pivot Mastery